infi-nl/coding-dojo-elm/README.md

 - [elm](https://marketplace.visualstudio.com/items?itemName=sbrink.elm).
 Currently version 0.8.2.
 It can be installed by hitting Ctrl+P and typing "ext install elm".
 This plugin provides (amongst others) syntax and error highlighting, function information (hover over a function and get the signature) and autocompletion.
 - [elm-format](https://marketplace.visualstudio.com/items?itemName=abadi199.elm-format).
 Currently version 0.1.0.
 Install with Ctrl+P and "ext install elm-format".
 This plugin provides autoformatting of your code by hitting Ctrl+Shift+P and typing "elm format", or with the shortcut Shift+Alt+F.

+When all this is done, you should see syntax highlighting when opening an Elm file, and formatting using Shift+Alt+F should work.

 ## TODO

 Further instructions